 The Extreme History Project began as a means of making the humanities more fun, interesting and accessible to the general public and as a way to generate social change.
-The Project encompasses a variety of events and activities that enhance the public’s understanding of how history has shaped our present and how understanding that legacy can affect the way we behave towards one another.
+Extreme History encompasses a variety of events and activities that enhance the public’s understanding of how history has shaped our present and how understanding that legacy can affect the way we behave towards one another.
 Extreme History believes in setting a Truth Agenda which will work toward eradicating political and social agendas from the traditional historical narratives and pursue a more balanced and honest expression of the past.
-Click here to DONATE and support our mission to MAKE HISTORY RELEVANT!
+You can donate here to MAKE HISTORY RELEVANT!

 The Extreme History Project is the brainchild of Marsha Fulton and Crystal Alegria.